LanderDC/suvtk/_sources/help/comments.md.txt

 ---
 ### MIUVIG structured comment
 #### MIUVIG taxonomy
-The `--taxonomy` file should contain info on the genome structure and type of your viral sequences.
+The input for `--taxonomy` is the MIUVIG data file that should contain info on the genome structure and type of your viral sequences.
 These are mandatory parameters in the MIUVIG standard and can be obtained with the [`suvtk virus-info`](virus-info.md) if you determined your own taxonomy, or [`suvtk taxonomy`](taxonomy.md) to get both the taxonomy and predicted genome structure and type for your sequences.
 These commands will output `miuvig_taxonomy.tsv` containing this info for all sequences.

 ```{dropdown} Example
 :open: